lasanthamudalige/dotfiles/debian/kde/README.md

       )
       ```

-3. Start a new terminal session.
+3. Start a new terminal session

 * add zsh-syntax-highlighting (optional)